dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 ## Semantic validations in CI  <Lifecycle status="team,enterprise" />

-Automatically test your semantic nodes (metrics, semantic models, and saved queries) during code reviews by adding warehouse validation checks in your CI job.
+Automatically test your semantic nodes (metrics, semantic models, and saved queries) during code reviews by adding warehouse validation checks in your CI job, guaranteeing that any code changes made to dbt models don't break these metrics.

 To do this, add the command `dbt sl validate --select state:modified+` in dbt Cloud.
 This ensures validation of modified semantic nodes and their downstream dependencies.
-For semantic nodes and models that aren't downstream of modified models, dbt Cloud defers to the production models

-- Testing semantic nodes in a CI job supports deferral and selection of semantic nodes, guaranteeing that any code changes made to dbt models don't break these metrics.
+- Testing semantic nodes in a CI job supports deferral and selection of semantic nodes.
 - It allows you to catch issues early in the development process and deliver high-quality data to your end users.
 - Semantic validation executes an explain query in the data warehouse for semantic nodes to ensure the generated SQL will execute.
+- For semantic nodes and models that aren't downstream of modified models, dbt Cloud defers to the production models

 To learn how to set this up, refer to the following steps:

 1. Navigate to the **Job setting** page, add the `dbt sl validate` command under **Commands** in the **Execution settings** section to run validation checks on al your semantic nodes in your CI job.
 2. Add a second command, `dbt sl validate --select state:modified+` using state selection and deferral to run validation on any semantic nodes that are downstream of model changes.
 To reduce job times, we recommend only running CI on modified semantic models.

-There are additional command use cases described in the [next section](#use-cases).
+There are additional commands and use cases described in the [next section](#use-cases).

 <Lightbox src="/img/docs/dbt-cloud/deployment/ci-dbt-sl-validate-downstream.jpg" width="90%" title="Validate semantic nodes downstream of model changes in your CI job." />